agapasieka/Deploy-Reliable-Infrastructure/Part1-Develop-App/README.md

    http://localhost:8080
    ```

-# Step 5: Delete continer
+## Step 5: Delete continer
    ```
    docker rm -f nginx-blog-container
    ```

-# Step 6: After testing our website code, we will create and test a startup script using the same html code.
+After testing our website code, we will create and test a startup script using the same html code.
 This script will be later used to deploy our blog on Google Compute Engine (GCE)
+## Step 6: Setup and test startup script
 setup-blog-nginx.sh
     ```
     #!/bin/bash